 Nighttime Hair Care: Protecting Your Hair While You Sleep

 Satin or silk pillowcases reduce friction that causes breakage and frizz.
-Loose braids or silk scrunchies protect long hair whilst you sleep.
+Loose braids or silk scrunchies protect long hair while you sleep.
 A silk scarf or bonnet works brilliantly for curly hair, maintaining moisture and curl pattern.

 Frequently Asked Questions